RustMagazine/rustmagazine/content/issue-3/how-rse-index-top-20k-crates.md

 ## Build the token map

 The next step is to build the token map.
-We can use the some special characters and ASCII table the prefix and suffix of the token.
+We can achieve this by combining a prefix and suffix of characters to form each token.
+The prefix can be a set of special characters, such as `@$^&`, while the suffix can be a combination of alphanumeric characters.

 ```rust
 #[derive(Debug)]